Explainer7 min read

 The Royal Pop drops worldwide on Saturday May 16th 2026 at roughly 200 selected Swatch boutiques across major global cities.
 Swatch publishes the participating-store list before the drop.
 The release model is in-person only — Swatch is not selling the watch online, Audemars Piguet boutiques are not stocking it.
 A strict limit of one piece per person per store per day applies and may be enforced by ID check at the counter.
 The MoonSwatch benchmark (30,000 units sold globally on day one, with most flagship locations selling out within the first hour) should calibrate expectations.

-On this site, buying happens in two waves:
+On this site, getting a Royal Pop happens in three steps:

-This site is an independent reservation service with no commercial relationship with Audemars Piguet or Swatch Group.
-Every Royal Pop we ship is purchased at full retail from a Swatch boutique and resold under the option-contract framework.
+This site is an independent resale and sourcing service with no commercial relationship with Audemars Piguet or Swatch Group.
+Every Royal Pop we ship is purchased at full retail from a Swatch boutique and resold at a market-based price.

 Is it worth buying?